navis-org/neuropython2024/docs/preparing.md

 including packages managed by the system package manager rather than pip or conda, you should create a virtual environment to install all Python packages that will be used in the workshop.
 Start by navigating to the directory in which you plan to work, and follow the instructions appropriate for your package manager.

+Alternatively, if you plan to use Google Colab for everything, you can skip to that section.

 ## Dependencies
 The workshop will focus on four main packages.